 6

-At realization of methods the reference to itself is set by a variable this.
-This variable is required for restart of the method inside of a method.
-Also the given value can be given as value of argument to other functions.
+At implementation of methods the reference to itself is set by a variable this.
+This variable is required for restart of the method in a method.
+Also it is possible to give a given data as value of argument to other functions.
 The given variable unusual, is not recommended to change its value, basically is used for reading.

 It is possible in methods to return itself for convenience of records.